 Head Teacher's Welcome Message

 During your child’s time here, we hope you will come to regard the school as your school and that your family’s involvement with the school will always be positive.
-We very much value your part in the education of your own child and recognise the work you have already done in teaching your child as their first educators.
+We very much value your part in the education of your own child and recognise the work you have already done in teaching your child as their first.
 We want to continue to strengthen this partnership between home and school.

 We believe we give our children a strong start in life as we are an innovative community who have developed a range of programmes that are unique for a school.